Landrylab/Durand_et_al_2024/README.md

 # Analysis of FKS hotspots DMS
-Repo containing all scripts related to the analysis of deep mutational scanning data for the hotspots of FKS1 and FKS2 (and other related experiments)
+Companion repo for [this preprint](https://www.biorxiv.org/content/10.1101/2024.07.21.604487).
+Contains all scripts related to the analysis of deep mutational scanning data for the hotspots of FKS1 and FKS2 (and other related experiments).

 ## Installation instructions